Collapse of the World Trade Center: South Tower collapse

 As the fires continued to burn, occupants trapped in the upper floors of the South Tower provided information about conditions to 9-1-1 dispatchers.
 At 9:37 a.m., an occupant on the 105th floor of the South Tower reported that floors beneath him "in the 90-something floor" had collapsed.
 The New York City Police Department aviation unit also relayed information about the deteriorating condition of the buildings to police commanders.
-Seven minutes before the collapse, at 9:51 a.m., the NYPD aviation unit reported that large pieces of debris were hanging or falling from the South Tower.
-The implied threat of an imminent collapse was sufficient for the NYPD to begin issuing orders for its officers to evacuate, although none of the helicopter pilots specifically predicted that either tower would fall.
-During the emergency response, there was minimal communication between the NYPD and the New York City Fire Department (FDNY), and overwhelmed 9-1-1 dispatchers did not pass along information to FDNY commanders on-scene.
-At 9:58 a.m., the South Tower collapsed, 55 minutes after being struck.
+At 9:51 a.m., seven minutes before the collapse, the NYPD aviation unit reported that large pieces of debris were hanging or falling from the South Tower.
+The implied threat of an imminent collapse was sufficient for the NYPD to order its officers to evacuate, although none of the helicopter pilots specifically predicted that either tower would fall.
+During the emergency response, there was little communication between the NYPD and the FDNY, and overwhelmed 9-1-1 dispatchers did not pass along information to FDNY commanders at the scene.
+At 9:59 a.m., the South Tower collapsed, 56 minutes after Flight 175 crashed into it.

-Before the South Tower collapsed, a total of 18 people escaped from the impact zone and the floors above, including Stanley Praimnath, a man who saw the plane coming at him.
-They made it out via Stairwell A, the only stairway left intact following the plane crash.
-There may have been other previously-trapped occupants who were in the process of descending from the impact zone when the tower collapsed.
-Numerous police hotline operators who received calls from individuals inside the South Tower were not well informed of the situation as it rapidly unfolded.
-Many operators told callers not to descend the tower on their own, even though it is now believed that Stairwell A was most likely passable at and above the point of impact.
+Before the South Tower collapsed, 18 people escaped from the impact zone and the floors above, including Stanley Praimnath, who had seen the plane coming at him.
+They made it out via Stairwell A, the only stairway left intact after the crash.
+There may have been other previously trapped occupants who were descending from the impact zone when the tower collapsed.
+Numerous police hotline operators who received calls from people in the South Tower were not well informed of the situation as it rapidly unfolded.
+Many operators told callers not to descend on their own, even though it is now believed that Stairwell A was probably passable at and above the point of impact.